mgsloan/mgsloan-site/posts/deck-desk/post.md

 ["The Writer's Glove"]: https://smile.amazon.com/Writers-Glove-Gloves-Typing-Standard/dp/B0753TYHW4

 [^fingertip-seams]:
-    It seems like fingertip seams are common to most glove designs, some reviews of ["The Writer's Glove"][] mention the same problem.
+    It seems like fingertip seams are common to most glove designs - some reviews of ["The Writer's Glove"][] mention the same problem.
 If you find some nice thin gloves which don't have this problem, please let me know!